-MTSS emphasizes multiple levels of instruction.
-However, it focuses on all learners, including higher performing students and students that don’t qualify for special education.
-MTSS may include a wider range of services within its tiers, focusing not only academics, but also behavioral, social and emotional supports.
+MTSS emphasizes multiple levels of instruction; however, it focuses on all learners, including higher-performing students and students who don’t qualify for special education.
+MTSS may include a wider range of services within its tiers, focusing not only on academics but also behavioral, social, and emotional supports.

-Some districts are encouraging schools to shift to a MTSS approach.
+Some districts are encouraging schools to shift to an MTSS approach.
 It ensures that professional development is aligned across the school and district and encourages collaboration between general education and special education.

 → Download our RTI meeting protocol to help your team run & improve your RTI program.

 How Kickboard Supports MTSS Implementation